-Review content in the front section of the guide about the Scientific Method and the Engineering Design Process.
+Review content in front section of binder about the Scientific Method and the Engineering Design Process.

-See resources in the front section of the guide about the Scientific Method and the Engineering Design Process.
+See resources in front section of binder about the Scientific Method and the Engineering Design Process.

 Students should have grade-appropriate comprehension of the following concepts: